KevinSpa2/DigitalTwin/README.md

 ## Sending Messages

 Use the MQTTX client to send messages to the digital twin.
-You will need to connect to the local MQTT broker (default 127.0.0.1) and publish messages to ```'position'``` topic.
+You will need to connect to the local MQTT broker (default 127.0.0.1) and publish messages to ```position``` topic.

 #### Data format (json):